-Increasing Your FICO Score for Home Buying
+Increasing Your FICO Score for Home buyers

-- Credit to Debt Ratio — How much do you owe versus your available credit?
+- Credit to Debt Ratio — How much do you owe versus how much credit you have available?

 Get more information by visiting myFICO.com, Fair Isaac's informational site and review your credit history for free at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.